All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 There are three levels at which a prompt can operate.

-Each one invokes a different depth of correspondence.
+Each invokes a different depth of correspondence.

 1. Surface Prompting — Retrieval Level